onlinehub0808/-smart-contract-best-practices/docs/attacks/oracle-manipulation.md

 ## Decentralized Oracle Security

 Decentralized oracles aim to diversify the group of data collectors to a point where disrupting a quorum of participants becomes unfeasible for an attacker.
-There are further security considerations in a decentralized scenario, stemming from how participants are incentivized and what sort of misbehavior if left unpunished.
+In a decentralized scenario, further security considerations stem from how participants are incentivized and what sort of misbehavior if left unpunished.
 Participants providing (valid) data to the oracle system are economically rewarded.
 Aiming to maximize their profit, the participants are incentivized to provide the cheapest version of their service possible.